Illustrated Explanation of an Informational Tax Statement

 • Detail Information—Additional information that you may find helpful, including transaction activity details.
 This information is not reported to the IRS.

-These statements are based on IRS information reporting requirements for individuals.
+We base these statements on IRS information reporting requirements for individuals.
 You may be subject to different tax reporting requirements.
 Depending upon your situation, this information may not be accurate or appropriate for tax preparation purposes and the information in your Informational Tax Statement.
 We suggest that you consult your tax advisor before using any of this information for tax preparation.

-The two parts of your Informational Tax Statement are illustrated and explained in more detail below.
+The following sections of this guide explain the two parts of your 2012 informational tax statement in greater detail.
 Sample statements are for illustrative purposes only.
 Certain categories of transactions may not pertain to your account.

 Informational Tax Reporting Statement